jonoxer/PCB-Tray/README.md

 The Fusion360 project includes parameters so that you can tune the material thickness and the slot size to suit your own requirements.
-There is also a parameter for board width, but it's broken at the moment.
+There is also a parameter for board width, but it's slightly broken at the moment: to use it, you have to first turn off all but one object and then change the value.

+DXFs have also been included for:
+* 50mm wide tray with 3mm MDF and 2mm PCB slots
-DXFs have also been included, for 3mm MDF and 2mm PCB slots.
+* 80mm wide tray with 3mm MDF and 2mm PCB slots

+The side pieces are identical, but the same file has been included twice with a different name to make it easy to match up the set of parts.

 For each tray, cut:
 * 1 x base